Special Issues Guidelines

 • Providing a list of potential contributors and inviting investigators in the field to contribute;

-Normally, a successful Special Issue consists of 10 or more papers, in addition to an editorial (optional) written by the Guest Editor(s).
+Normally, a successful Special Issue consists of 10 or more papers, in addition to an Editorial (optional) written by the Guest Editor(s).
 To achieve this goal, we recommend collecting more than 10 planned papers, as some manuscripts might not pass the peer review process or might not be submitted.

 Please note that the Guest Editor is considered to be an expert in their field of research.
-The Guest Editor may choose to include early career researchers as part of their team; however, the supervision of the peer review process and decisions on manuscripts must be undertaken by the Guest Editor alone.
+The Guest Editor may choose to include early career researchers as part of their team; however, the supervision of the peer review process and decisions regarding manuscripts must be undertaken by the Guest Editor alone.

 Guest Editor Benefits